It’s time to put the phrase “texting is impersonal” to rest, because it’s just not true anymore.

 Often folks are more comfortable engaging in “deep” conversations over text – think introverts and millennials.
-They are comfortable engaging in conversations over text about health concerns, past injuries, weight, and fears.
-Gyms are able to address and resolve these pain points because the prospect is more comfortable engaging over text.
+They are more comfortable talking about health concerns, past injuries, weight, and fears by typing it out, so gyms are better able to address and resolve these pain points because the prospect is more willing to engage over text.

 - Purchase moments